22 Essential Things to Know Before Visiting the Faroe Islands

 Deep-sea tunnels operate between Vágar and Streymoy, Eysturoy and Borðoy (where Klaksvík is), and there are two more in the works literally as we speak.

-Note: both tunnels charge a toll payment of DKK 100 (about £GBP11) for return trips, and you can pay at one of the petrol stations listed here.
-Also, some tunnels are one-lane with pull out zones, so always be careful and watch your speed!
+Note | Tunnels charge a toll payment of between DKK 100 - DKK 175 for one way, and DKK 350 for return trips, and you can pay at one of the petrol stations listed here.
+Also, some tunnels are one-lane with pull-out zones, so always be careful and watch your speed!

 #11 FAROE ISLANDS PUBLIC TRANSPORT IS SURPRISINGLY GOOD

-Perhaps naively, we really didn't expect to see any public transport on the Faroe Islands- and yet here, in the middle of the North Atlantic ocean, is a typically Scandinavian fully-functioning, super-efficient bus system.
 You'll be able to get to most places by bus, although for spots a little further out of the way (Saksun, for example), you'll either need to rent a car or find some buddies to carpool with.

 As we said earlier, all 6 of the bus routes within Tórshavn are free, including one that travels to the nearby historic town of Kirjubøur